Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Discussion

-To mitigate the page UAF strategy that we proposed, we first observe that it works because the kernel allows mixes of two types of pages: (1) those freely accessible to user-space, e.g., \code{pipe_buffer} pages where arbitrary read and write can be performed from the user-space; (2) those that are used as slab caches.
-Our proposal is simple: we can isolate these two types of page groups so that they will never be overlapping in a page UAF situation.
-In fact, the Linux kernel already has mechanisms of page isolation~\cite{migratetype}, where between 4 and 6 page groups are enabled (depending on the kernel config).
-We can simply add another page group to address this concern.
+\PP{Defense} The newly identified objects in this work can enhance existing protection mechanisms, fostering further research.
+Many protection mechanisms safeguard critical non-control objects, e.g., data integrity using shadow memory~\cite{song2016enforcing} and supervisor-based protection~\cite{samsung1}.
+Researchers propose various techniques to prevent specific vulnerabilities from being exploited, e.g., eBPF-based monitor~\cite{wang2023PET}, slab allocator redesign~\cite{MineSweeper, HeapExpo, MarkUs, Brian2023Preventing, Randomiz32:online}.
+To mitigate the page UAF strategy we proposed, we first observe that it works because the kernel allows mixes of two types of pages: (1) those freely accessible to user-space, e.g., \code{pipe_buffer} pages where arbitrary read and write can be performed from the user-space; (2) those that are used as slab caches.
+Our proposal is simple: isolate these two types of page groups so that they never overlap in a page UAF situation.
+In fact, the Linux kernel already has mechanisms for page isolation~\cite{migratetype}, where between 4 and 6 page groups are enabled (depending on the kernel config).
+We can address this concern by adding another page group.

-\PP{Generality} Our methodology is general to other operating systems because the classification is based on three essential abstract semantics of files.
-The elements are general not only to the file systems of Linux but also to the ones of others.
-For example, Android inherited much of the Linux kernel file subsystem.
-FreeBSD~\cite{BasicVfs98:online} has an object \code{vnode} in VFS similar to \code{inode} in Linux VFS.
-They represent and manage a file on disk, indicating the generality.
-We leave the exploration of other OS file subsystems as future work.

-\PP{Other objects in the file subsystem} An interesting question is how many more undiscovered objects are exploitable in the file subsystem.
-We hypothesize there must be some for two reasons.
-First, we have left out a large number of wrapper objects due to potential challenges in overcoming the side effects of swapping complex objects embodying multiple semantics.
-By our estimate, there are about 500 wrapper objects that have pointers to one of the FSKOs we identified.
-Second, we have considered only three types of semantics relevant to privilege escalation.
-There could be other types of semantics such as namespace, which potentially can have implications on container escape and privilege escalation.
-We leave the exploration of these additional objects as future work.

-\PP{Other OS subsystems} In this paper, we have performed a systematic analysis of objects in the file subsystem suitable for non-control attacks.
-We expect the experience can serve as a guideline for researching other subsystems.
-For example, memory management is a complex subsystem that likely will have many exploitable objects.
-So far, the page table has been the primary example.
-Another example is the driver subsystem where many specialized drivers exist.
-They are capable of managing their own memory and issuing direct memory read/write from the devices (e.g., GPU).